itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 Basically, Vote allows you to make polls as an authenticated user, vote on any poll, and share a single poll.

-It's far from perfect.
-You can't search or sort polls, but the time spent adding too much functionality beyond the user stories for a toy app like this can be better spent on new projects.
+This project is far from perfect.
+You can't search or sort polls, but the time spent adding too much functionality beyond the user stories for a toy app like this is better spent on new projects at this point.
 I don't expect this app to go viral.
 Learning the process and mechanics of building something like this was the primary goal.

 Let's dig in!

 # Tooling